irfanhakim-as/linux-wiki/distros/Bazzite.md

 This details on how we can mount a remote directory, should we want to.

+> [!NOTE]
-It's recommended to replace the mounting point in the referenced guide with a directory in our home folder (i.e. `/home/deck/mynas`).
+> It's recommended to replace the mounting point in the referenced guide with a directory in our home folder (i.e. `/home/deck/mynas`) to avoid potential issues with Bazzite's immutability.

 ---